Moab Elopement Guide: Advice From A Local Photographer

 The cool thing, though, is that while your ceremony must be in one of the designated spots (you can find a full list here along with how many people are allowed at each), we can then go off exploring and find somewhere secluded for romantic portrait photos once your ceremony is concluded.

-Arches National Park Wedding Considerations:
+Arches National Park Considerations:

 • Your wedding Special Use permit fee is $185 and will take ten business days to process